 A check for $1000 ($U.S.) is given to the recipient.

-The section Chair will present the George Mandel Memorial Award at the annual business meeting of the Aerospace Section.
+The awards Chair will present the George Mandel Memorial Award at the annual business meeting of the Engineering Community.
 The recipient will be notified before the annual conference of the presentation.

 Past Winners of the George Mandel Award are: